bifravst/rest-echo/features/RedirectToGitHub.feature.md

 When I GET `${variant.protocol}://${domainName}/`

-Then the response status code should be `302`
+Soon the response status code should be `302`

 And the response `location` header should equal `https://github.com/bifravst/rest-echo`